10 Views Of The Charlotte County, Virginia Amish Community

 Here is a shot of the auction building from a distance.
 The items for sale were lined up in rows throughout the lot, and under the roof were those things that couldn’t handle the rain.

-This was spring, so it was a beautiful time with the trees flowering.
-Just five short months til we see views like this again.
+Being spring, it was a beautiful time with the trees flowering.

 There’s a farm in the community which sells lambs.
 If I’m not mistaken I remember seeing this same place on my first visit here eight years ago.